© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric enclosed settlement 950m north east of Ditsworthy Warren House is a scheduled monument protected by Historic England under reference 1021058.
 View the official record →

-Prehistoric enclosed settlement 950m north east of Ditsworthy Warren House is a Bronze Age or Iron Age fortified settlement located on Dartmoor in Devon.
+Prehistoric enclosed settlement 950m north east of Ditsworthy Warren House is a Bronze Age or Iron Age defended settlement located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021058.

 Prehistoric enclosed settlement 950m north east of Ditsworthy Warren House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021058.